zhilin963/manifest-update/README.md

 * **Sending Request**
 Device sends the update request periodically to the blockchain.
 The request must contain the address, version number, and file name of the device.
 * **Manifest Download**
 The smart contract receives the request, then checks the name, the address and the existing manifest version of the device.
-If the existing manifest is not the latest, moreover, the latest version is available, then the device can download the latest manifest through this smart contract.
+If the existing manifest of device is not the latest, moreover, the latest version is available, then the device can download the latest manifest through this smart contract.

 ## 3. Functional Design
 <div align=center><img width="300" height="500" src="https://github.com/zhilin963/manifest-update/blob/main/IMG/contract2.jpg" />  </div>